JoeDukes/markdown-notes/markdown-notes.md

 ## H2
 ### H3 etc

+A horizontal rule is a blank new line and then 3 dashes

+---

 * Use 1 asterick for *italics*
 * Use 2 astericks for **bold**
 * Use 3 astericks for ***bold italic***